Pharmacovigilance: Seriousness determination

 Aside from death, each of these categories is subject to some interpretation.
 Life-threatening, as it used in the drug safety world, specifically refers to an adverse event that places the patient at an immediate risk of death, such as cardiac or respiratory arrest.
 By this definition, events such as myocardial infarction, which would be hypothetically life-threatening, would not be considered life-threatening unless the patient went into cardiac arrest following the MI.
 Defining what constitutes hospitalization can be problematic as well.
 Although typically straightforward, it's possible for a hospitalization to occur even if the events being treated are not serious.
 By the same token, serious events may be treated without hospitalization, such as the treatment of anaphylaxis may be successfully performed with epinephrine.
 Significant disability and incapacity, as a concept, is also subject to debate.
 While permanent disability following a stroke would no doubt be serious, would "complete blindness for 30 seconds" be considered "significant disability"?
 For birth defects, the seriousness of the event is usually not in dispute so much as the attribution of the event to the drug.
 Finally, "medically significant events" is a category that includes events that may be always serious, or sometimes serious, but will not fulfill any of the other criteria.
-Events such as cancer might always be considered serious, whereas liver disease, depending on its CTCAE (Common Terminology Criteria for Adverse Events) grade—Grades 1 or 2 are generally considered non-serious and Grades 3-5 may be considered serious.
+Events such as cancer might always be considered serious, whereas liver disease, depending on its Common Terminology Criteria for Adverse Events (CTCAE) grade—Grades 1 or 2 are generally considered non-serious and Grades 3-5 may be considered serious.